yyueyangg/personal-docs/docs/source/game-dev-experience.rst

 ===============================
 This are just some games I coded using Python Pygame and Tkinter.
 I learnt Python through self-learning.
 So, I learnt to create these games to try and apply what I have learnt.
 Also, these games are not built from scratch, I learnt them from other people's code and writeups, but modified them to add in my own elements.
-So please do credit them too!
+So credits to the creators too!

 And this is also why I am not the most perfect game developers who use C# or Unity.
 But well, Im doing my best!